• Skip to main content

 Buttermilk Biscuits with Sausage Gravy

-My Journey to Buttermilk Biscuits and Sausage Gravy
+My Journey to Biscuits and Gravy

 You'd think, being born in Chattahoochee County, Georgia, I'd have had my biscuit game down years ago.
 Sadly, no. Most of my childhood biscuits came out of a can.
 Poppin' Fresh!
 When I became a "grown-up" I put my mind on figuring out how to get the biscuits of my dreams out of my head and onto a plate.
 I read a lot of recipes, tried a few different techniques, and…made some truly heinous hockey pucks.
 But I never gave up.
 I kept trying, and I finally brought it all together into what I believe are some of the fluffiest, flakiest, most tender biscuits outside of the South.
 Covered in rich creamy sausage gravy (try my Homemade Breakfast Sausage!), this makes for a breakfast worth having for dinner!